yask123/quick-package/README.md

 ##Usage

-Simply run `quickpackage` and enter the path of your python script.
+Simply run `quickpackage` from your terminal and enter the path of your python script.

 Example:
 ``` zsh